mframpton/seqfam/docs/tutorial_and_api.rst

 The input files are in the :file:`data/gene_burden` directory: :file:`samples.csv`, :file:`genotypes.csv` and optionally :file:`covariates.csv`.
 The :file:`samples.csv` file contains the samples’ ID and affection status where 2 indicates a case and 1 a control, and :file:`genotypes.csv` contains 1 row per variant with columns for the sample genotypes, and for variant grouping and aggregation e.g. gene and population allele frequency.
 A sample’s genotype is the number of alternate alleles which it carries (0-2).
-The :file:`covariates.csv` file contains the covariates to control for, which in this instance are ancestry PCA coordinates.
+The :file:`covariates.csv` file contains the covariates to control for, which in this instance are ancestry Principal Components Analysis (PCA) coordinates.

-The script first reads :file:`samples.csv` into a Pandas Series, and :file:`genotypes.csv` and :file:`covariates.csv` into Pandas DataFrames.
+The script first reads :file:`samples.csv` into a Pandas :py:mod:`Series`, and :file:`genotypes.csv` and :file:`covariates.csv` into Pandas :py:mod:`DataFrames`.
-These data frames are indexed by variant ID and covariate name respectively.
+These :py:mod:`DataFrames` are indexed by variant ID and covariate name respectively.

 .. code-block:: python